BenKelly-Data/Climate-vs-Agriculture/README.md

 This program allows a user to visualize the historic environmental data spanning from 1940 up to 2019, and to observe whether there is a relationship between yearly crop yields and precipitation and mean annual climate, gathered by province.
 Within the graphic user interface, a user has the option to select a province, type of crop, and temperature of precipitation data to view a histogram showing the relationships within this data.
+Once the GUI is closed the linear regression results appear in the terminal.

 # Sources
 Dataset A: